Great Sea Interconnector: History and development

 President of the European Commission Ursula von der Leyen visited Cyprus on 8 July 2021 and officially presented EU approval for Cyprus plan to spend €1.2 billion under the EU Recovery and Resilience Plan.

 The EuroAsia Interconnector got €100 million funding from EU Recovery and Resilience Plan.

 On 26 January 2022 the European Commission approved €657 million under the Connecting Europe Facility for EuroAsia Interconnector.

 The inauguration ceremony on the start of the construction works of Interconnector held on 14 October 2022 at the Presidential Palace in Nicosia.
 The ceremony was attended by European Commissioner for Energy and Housing Kadri Simson, President of Cyprus Nicos Anastasiades, Greek Environment and Energy Minister Kostas Skrekas, Cypriot Energy Minister Natasa Pilides and CEO of EuroAsia Interconnector Nasos Ktorides.
 Construction was scheduled to start in 2023 and be completed in 2027.

 Subsea cables for EuroAsia Interconnector to be produced by Nexans, who won a contract worth 1.43 billion euros, signed on 19 July 2023.

-The entire project was paused by the Greek government in March 2025 after payments to French cable maker Nexans were frozen, and the Italian research ship, Ievoli Relume, returned to Italy.
+The project was paused by the Greek government in March 2025 after payments to French cable maker Nexans were frozen, and the Italian research ship, Ievoli Relume, returned to Italy.
 This was following objections by Turkey which sent five warships to the research area in July 2024 to prevent research continuing.
-It is now likely the project may be cancelled due to Turkish pressure.
-Despite this, an undersea cable connecting the Greek mainland to Crete was completed in May 2025.
+It seemed possible that the project be cancelled due to Turkish pressure.
+Despite this, an undersea cable connecting the Greek mainland to Crete was completed in May 2025, with a decision on progress beyond Crete due in 2026.

+In August 2026, the project gained new momentum with French investment group Meridiam providing support to extend surveys between Crete and Cyprus.